Hiatal hernia recurrence following magnetic sphincter augmentation and posterior cruroplasty: intermediate-term

 CONCLUSION: Concomitant magnetic sphincter augmentation and hiatal hernia repair in patients with gastroesophageal reflux disease and a moderate-sized hiatal hernia demonstrates durable subjective reflux control and an acceptable hiatal hernia recurrence rate at 1- to 2-year follow-up.

 Rona, Kais A; Tatum, James M; Zehetner, Joerg; Schwameis, Katrin; Chow, Carol; Samakar, Kamran; Dobrowolsky, Adrian; Houghton, Caitlin C; Bildzukewicz, Nikolai; and Lipham, John C, "Hiatal hernia recurrence following magnetic sphincter augmentation and posterior cruroplasty: intermediate-term outcomes."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 115.